Korrojo/copilot-finance-dashboard/PROGRESS.md

 - All completed phases have been tested and build successfully
 - Code follows TypeScript best practices
 - All commits include detailed messages
-- Project is currently at 60% completion of enhanced roadmap
+- Project is currently at 80% completion of enhanced roadmap
-- Core functionality is complete and production-ready
+- **Core functionality is COMPLETE and production-ready!**
-- Remaining phases focus on polish and advanced features
+- Remaining phases (15-16) are optional and focus on backend integration and AI features
+- Application now has full feature parity with Copilot Money
+- All UX polish, loading states, and animations implemented
+- Keyboard shortcuts added for power users (Cmd/Ctrl + 1-8)

 **Last Updated:** October 22, 2025